CA Intermediate Course May 2026: Subjects, Registration, Fees & Study Plan

 • Preparation: You will get an 8-month study period for the preparation of the exam.
 If you put both groups together, then you have to prepare for 8 subjects.
 Students can also prepare for the same group.

-• Exam Form: Students can fill out the CA Intermediate Examination Form for May 2025 in March 2025.
+• Exam Form: Students can fill out the CA Intermediate Examination Form for May 2026 in March 2026.
 Exam Form Fee for CA Intermediate: Rs.
 2700 for both groups and Rs.
 1500 for the same group.

 • Admit Card: ICAI issues the admit card 14 days before the exam.
 You can download your admit card directly from the official ICAI website.